Arid BioCredit Pilot

 1. PREAMBLE

 Natural State’s objectives and activities are governed by a set of accepted Design Documents (DDs).
 These documents describe the context and purpose of all Natural State projects.
-Each DD documents key project details, the objective and background of the project, features of the study area, and the general methodological framework.
+Each DD documents key project details, the objectives and background of the project, features of the study area, and the general methodological framework.
 Specific methodological details may be found in the project Standard Operating Procedures (SOP) which is available in the Related Documents section below.

 2. GLOSSARY